After new case counts remained over 500 for several days last week, new cases over the weekend all remained above the 400 mark.

 - Hellings Elementary School.

-Today, B.C. deputy health officer Dr. Réka Gustafson and Education Minister Jennifer Whiteside held a news teleconference to address these cases.
+Today, B.C. deputy provincial health officer Dr. Réka Gustafson and Education Minister Jennifer Whiteside held a news teleconference to address these cases.

 Gustafson explained that B.C. public health switched to a new technology about three weeks ago which increased screening of samples for the variant from 20 to 70 percent.